xmxanuel/security-reviews/README.md

-# Security Reviews - Portfolio
+# Security Reviews — Portfolio

-This public repository serves as a profile of my security related work.

-I am working as a security researcher focusing primarily on Ethereum/EVM at [Spearbit](https://spearbit.com).
-My role at Spearbit is `LSR` (lead security researcher).

-# Cantina Profile

-If you want to work with me visit my [Cantina Profile](https://cantina.xyz/u/xmxanuel/) or write to xmxanuel@proton.me or reach out on Telegram.
+Lead Security Researcher (LSR) at [Spearbit](https://spearbit.com), focused on Ethereum/EVM.
+60+ reviews since 2021 across Uniswap, Sky/MakerDAO, Optimism, Base, Aztec, Monad, Centrifuge, Usual, and more.

+**Contact:** [Cantina Profile](https://cantina.xyz/u/xmxanuel/)  - xmxanuel@proton.me  - Telegram

 # Bio

-Manuel is a security researcher specializing in Ethereum and EVM at Spearbit, where he serves as a Lead Security Researcher (LSR).
-His journey with Ethereum began in 2016.

-Over the past three years, he has reviewed more than 50 codebases, uncovered critical vulnerabilities across multiple DeFi protocols, and contributed to improving their overall design.
+Manuel has been working with Ethereum since 2016.
+Over the past four years at Spearbit/Cantina, he has uncovered high-impact vulnerabilities across DeFi, L2s, governance, and bridges, and contributed to their overall design.

-At Spearbit, Manuel has reviewed codebases for Uniswap, Base, Optimism, MakerDAO, Aztec, Usual, Monad, OP-succinct, Llama, and many more.

-Previously, he was a Lead Engineer at [Centrifuge](https://centrifuge.io), where he designed and developed smart contracts securing over $250 million in TVL and enabled the first real-world assets (RWAs) on [MakerDAO](https://twitter.com/SebVentures/status/1384947049012006913).
+Previously, he was a Lead Engineer at [Centrifuge](https://centrifuge.io), where he designed and developed smart contracts securing over $250M in TVL and enabled the first real-world assets (RWAs) on [MakerDAO](https://twitter.com/SebVentures/status/1384947049012006913).
+In that role, he worked closely with security companies on audits and gained engineering-side perspective on the review process.

-Manuel worked over the years with multiple security companies as a client (Trail of Bits, DappHub, Least Authority, Code4Arena).
-Over time, his growing interest in security led him to fully transition into the field.
-He is currently serving as an Independent Security Researcher (LSR) at [Spearbit](https://github.com/spearbit/portfolio), previously at [Oak Security](https://www.oaksecurity.io/).

-He holds a BSc in Computer Science from [TU Graz](https://www.tugraz.at/) and an MSc in Computer Science from [FU Berlin](https://www.fu-berlin.de/).

-Manuel also actively contributed to projects like [Radicle Drips](https://github.com/drips-network/contracts/) a highly optimized streaming protocol for open source dependency funding where he was involved in the design and reviewed all PRs of the first versions.
+He also contributed to [Radicle Drips](https://github.com/drips-network/contracts/), a highly optimized streaming protocol for open-source dependency funding, where he helped design the system and reviewed all PRs of the first versions.

 # Portfolio